 Alina Hirschmann (PhD, Science Communication) obtained her PhD in Astrophysics in 2009 and worked as an associate professor in the Dept. of Physics and Nuclear Engineering (ETSEIB) of the UPC.
 From 2009 to 2013, she was the communications and outreach manager at the Institut d’Estudis Espacials de Catalunya (IEEC).
 Since 2013, she is the Science Communicator Officer at ICFO.
 She has obtained a master’s degree in Communication Management in 2018 and is currently, among other tasks, coordinating the communication actions for the Quantum Flagship CSA project as well as several coordinated projects of the institute.

-Marta Martín (Science Communication) holds a BSc in Biology from the Autonomous University of Barcelona, an MSc in Neurosciences from the University of Barcelona, and a postgraduate degree in Science Communication.
-She started her career as a researcher in evolutionary biology and animal behaviour, focusing on primates.
-She has communicated and disseminated science both in research institutes and at the university level.
+Marta Martín (Science Communication) holds a BSc in Biology from the Autonomous University of Barcelona, an MSc in Neurosciences from the University of Barcelona and a postgraduate degree in Science Communication.
+She started her career as a researcher in evolutionary biology and animal behaviour.
+Having communicated and disseminated science both in research institutes and at the university level, in 2020 she joined ICFO as a science communications officer for European Projects.

 Fundació Sant Joan de Déu (FSJD)is a private non-profit research organization whose mission is to contribute to the improvement of the health and wellbeing of people by fostering, supporting and managing the research and innovation activities of Hospital Sant Joan de Déu (HSJD).